Agar (TV series): Production

 While giving detailed insight about her acting comeback, Kazim stated in conservation with DAWN Images that she is playing a school principal in the series opposite Khan's character.
 She also stated that Altaf is paired with Khan.
+In conversation with Roznama Dunya, Kazim stated that her character is of a girl who sacrifices her own life to support her family, and faces societal criticism when she marries a younger man as she grows older.
 The series marked the acting comeback of Kazim after almost eight years.
 The series is written by Madiha Shahid, while directed by Ilyas Kashmiri.

 Reception

 Critical reception

 While reviewing the first 4-5 episodes, a reviewer from the Youline Magazine, praised the performances of the cast and pace of the series, but criticized the casting of Junaid Khan as he is depicted as a younger guy, early to mid 20s.
+Rabia Al-Raba of the Independent Urdu praised the dialogues, stating them as "powerful and philosophical".